Executive Career Coach

 - First Job: Counselor at a camp where she spent eight wonderful summers as a kid.
 Anna loved the opportunity to give her campers the same amazing experience as she had.

-- Next Trip: Anna is planning to travel to the midwest this summer to visit her family and snuggle her newest niece and nephew.
+- Next Trip: Anna is planning to travel to Scotland with her family this spring!

 - Walk-Up Music: Redbone’s ‘Come and Get Your Love’

-Grace Kimball (she/her) is the Coordinator for the Career Development Office, providing support to the entire CDO team through office management.
-She manages the Assistant Dean’s calendar and travel, as well as any purchases or financial transactions made on behalf of the office and supports the MBA Core Fellows.
+Grace Kimball (she/her) is the Assistant Director for the Career Development Office, providing support to the entire CDO team through financial and office management.
 Grace is also a CliftonStrengths certified coach; please contact her to set up a Strengths coaching appointment.

 Beginning in the Chemistry Education Office, Grace has worked at MIT since Sept 2016 and the CDO/MIT Sloan since Oct 2018.
 Prior to joining MIT, Grace was a middle school French & Spanish teacher in Montgomery County Public Schools, Maryland.
 Grace holds a B.A in both French and in Spanish, a B.S. in Secondary Education, and an M.A. in Curriculum & Instruction, all from the University of Connecticut (Go Huskies!)

-Grace has two children (ages 2 and 4) who keep her and her husband super busy but always laughing with their seemingly endless supply of energy and quirky personalities.
-Grace loves to cook and has recently planted a garden in her backyard to grow various fruits, vegetables and culinary herbs – hoping that the Central PA climate is amenable to these gardening adventures.
+Grace has three children who keep her and her husband super busy but always laughing with their seemingly endless supply of energy and quirky personalities.
+Grace loves to cook and has recently planted a garden in her backyard to grow various fruits, vegetables and culinary herbs – hoping that the central CT climate is amenable to these gardening adventures.